nipype/pydra-ml/README.md

 pip install -e .[dev]
 ```

-It is also useful to install pre-commit:
+It is also useful to install pre-commit, which takes care of styling when
+committing code.
+When pre-commit is used you may have to run git commit twice,
+since pre-commit may make additional changes to your code for styling and will
+not commit these changes by default:

 ```
 pip install pre-commit
-pre-commit
+pre-commit install
 ```

 ### Project structure